zzhou98/Arduino-project-tutorial/README.md

 <br>

 - ### Chapter 6: Building Environmental Monitoring Projects ###
-- "In Chapter 6, you will apply your skills to build three different environmental monitoring projects: a DIY Weather Station, an Indoor Air Quality Monitor, and a Soil Moisture Monitoring System.
+- "In Chapter 6, you will apply your skills to build three different environmental monitoring projects: a DIY Weather Station, an Air Quality Monitor, and a Soil Moisture Monitoring System.
 Each project integrates multiple concepts and skills you've learned so far."
 <br>

 - ### Chapter 7: Troubleshooting and Best Practices ###